 In a specific variation of the thirty-eighth aspect of the invention the test of battery voltage is performed automatically and periodically.
-In a further variation, one of the following still further variations will occur, the battery voltage is also automatically and periodically checked with the battery under a minimal load, at least one selected electrical component is forced on to produce the load for testing, or the test is made to occur at least in part when at least one selected electrical component is powered on in the performance of its normal operation, wherein the electrical component provides a load for the testing.
+In a further variation, one of the following still further variations will occur, the battery voltage is also automatically and periodically checked with the battery under a minimal load, at least one selected electrical component is forced on to produce the load for testing, or the test is made to occur at least in part when at least one selected electrical component is powered on in the performance of its normal operation, wherein the electrical 15 component provides a load for the testing.

-A thirty-ninth aspect of the invention provides a medical system that includes (a) an ambulatory medical device (MD) that includes MD electronic control circuitry that further includes at least one MD telemetry system and at least one MD processor that controls, at least in part, operation of the MD telemetry system and operation of the medical device, wherein the medical device is configured to provide a treatment to a body of a patient or to monitor a selected state of the body; and (b) a communication device (CD) that includes CD electronic control circuitry that further includes at least one CD telemetry system and at least one CD processor that controls, at least in part, operation of the CD telemetry system and operation of the communication device, wherein the CD telemetry system sends messages to or receives messages from the MD telemetry system, wherein the MD processor uses a stack in conjunction with a central processing unit and wherein occurrence of a stack overflow causes the MD processor to be placed in a known state.
+A thirty-ninth aspect of the invention provides a medical system that includes (a) an ambulatory medical device (MD) that includes MD electronic control circuitry that further includes at least one MD telemetry system and at least one MD processor that controls, at least in part, operation of the MD telemetry system and operation of the medical device, wherein the medical device is configured to provide a treatment to a body of a patient or to monitor a selected state of the body; and (b) a communication device (CD) that includes CD electronic control circuitry that further includes at least one CD telemetry system and at least one CD processor that controls, at least in part, operation of the CD telemetry system and operation of the communication device, wherein the CD telemetry system sends messages to or receives messages from the MD telemetry system, wherein the MD processor uses a stack in conjunction with a central processing unit and wherein occurrence of a stack overflow causes the MD processor to be placed in a known invention the medical device includes memory having valid addresses that are accessible to a central processing unit within the MD processor, wherein the stack has predefined memory locations including a final memory location having after the final memory address is an invalid memory address, and wherein a stack overflow directs the central processing unit to the invalid memory address which causes a nonmaskable interrupt that in turn causes the MD processor to be placed in the known state.